asdfugil/srd/README.md

 - This Repo updates the XNU and other Settings for iOS 15
 - This Repo aka PR42 https://github.com/apple/security-research-device/pull/42

-PR42 is Closed, and Apple Feedback Case ID FB9903967 has been Opened to Resolve the Issue for Debugging Entitlements.

 ### Prior Fixes
 - https://github.com/apple/security-research-device/pull/48 - debugserver: unsuitable CT policy
 - https://github.com/apple/security-research-device/pull/49 - debugserver: unsuitable CT policy